 This book was sent to me for review but I love it so much that I am personally buying it for all my family and close friends.
 It makes a great gift for girls age 10-15 years.
 If you know a mom who has girls that age or you are a grandparent, you can send this to them as a blessing.

 Where can you get Muslim Girl Growing Up:

 This book is published by Prolance Publishers and is available on Amazon, Book Depository as well as Barnes and Nobles.
 You can also visit Prolance Publishers and order from them.

 Note: The links below are affiliate links.
 I make a small commission by referring them.
 Read full Disclosure here.

-You can buy on Amazon by clicking the Ad below.
+You can buy on Amazon (US Version) by clicking the Ad below.

 I also like Book Depository for ordering books.
 They have world wide free shipping.

 It is World Book Day and I am joining my bloggy buddies to share some more book ideas.